-School Readiness programs provide early education opportunities to children ages birth to 5 years old, particularly children whose parents are economically disadvantaged; children who have been determined to be at risk of abuse, neglect or exploitation; and children with disabilities.Services may be provided to children ages 6 to 7 depending on availability of funding.
+School Readiness programs provide early education opportunities to children with priority ages birth to 5 years old, particularly children whose parents are economically disadvantaged; children who have been determined to be at risk of abuse, neglect or exploitation; and children with disabilities.Services may be provided to children up to age 13 depending on availability of funding.

 VPK offers all 4 and 5 year-old children a jump start on reading, math, language and social skills.
 Qualified VPK teachers utilize developmentally appropriate curricula to educate children, preparing them for kindergarten while inspiring their desire to learn.
 The program is offered free-of-charge during the school year as well as the summer, offering all children and families an equal opportunity for educational success.

 The Neighborhood Place for Early Head Start is a year-round, federally funded program that provides comprehensive services to 750 infants and toddlers, ages zero to three years, in targeted zip codes of Miami-Dade County.
 High quality care and support at the earliest age possible is the foundation for getting children ready to learn and developing self-confidence.
 That is why The Neighborhood Place for Early Head Start has partnered with 26 child care providers to offer the highest quality care for children who meet the eligibility criteria.
 Additionally, the program is committed to building strong families.
 Families who are enrolled with the program are assigned to a Family Advocate who works jointly with the family to establish and achieve goals based on their strengths and needs.